DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 Placeholder tokens can contain invalid characters being inserted in a filename and therefore Smart Send is unable to create the file.
 A standard function "GetInvalidFileNameChars" is used to find and replace invalid characters with spaces.

-**Can I use Smart Send with the Email Body in Print management?**
+**Can I use Smart Send with the Email Body feature in Print management?**

-The *Document Report email body* feature that was enabled by default from 10.0.39 allows for a simple email body to be added when sending a document via email.
-This is a separate function from Smart Send that uses the
+When sending a document via email, a basic email body can be included thanks to the *Document Report email body* functionality, which was enabled by default starting with version 10.0.39.
+This is a different feature from Smart Send that creates dynamic, transaction-based email templates using the Organization email templates.
-Organization email templates to compose dynamic transaction-based email templates..

-Smart Send does not support Business Documents as it uses the Electronic Reporting Framework which is separate from standard Dynamics 365 report generation using SSRS and Print Management.

-It is a matter of assessing the benefits of using the ER framework for report design (which in many scenarios is a one off), against the robust and proven standard Dynamics 365 Reporting together with Smart Send for report distribution.

 ### Dependency and Security Information